asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/SIP-use-cases.md

 ### Local blind transfer: Nonexistent transfer target

-!!! note
+/// note
 The behavior described here is highly dependent on the phone used by Bob.
 Some phones may react to a failed blind transfer by attempting to revive the initial call, while others may unconditionally end their call on a blind transfer no matter the outcome.

 Note that unlike the previous scenario, this one actually should work in Asterisk's current chan_sip.

-[//]: # (end-note)
+///

 * Alice picks up her SIP phone and dials Bob's extension.
 * Bob's phone begins ringing; Alice hears ringing in her handset's speaker.